-How to Close $5K+ Website Deals Without a Sales Team
+Close $5K Website Deals Without a Sales Team

 I lost a $12,000 project because I wouldn’t shut up.

-Forty-five minutes on a discovery call.
-I spent 40 of them talking about what I could build, the tools I’d use, the plugins I’d chosen, the timeline I’d mapped out.
-The prospect said “we’ll think about it” and never replied again.
-I sent two follow-up emails.
-Nothing.
+45 minutes on a discovery call.
+I spent 40 of them talking about what I could build, the plugins I’d chosen, the timeline I’d mapped out.
+The prospect said “we’ll think about it” and ghosted.
+Two follow-up emails.
+Zero replies.

-The next month, I tried something different.
-I asked five questions.
-I listened for 30 minutes.
-Then I recorded a 10-minute Loom video walking through a custom proposal instead of sending a PDF.
+The next month, I tried the opposite.
+5 questions.
+30 minutes of listening.
+Then a 10-minute Loom video walking through a custom proposal instead of a PDF.
 That deal closed at $15,000.
 Same skills.
 Completely different approach.

-Why Developers Struggle at Sales (and Why That’s Actually Fine)
+Why Developers Fail at Sales (and Why It Doesn’t Matter)

 Developers think selling means persuading.
 It doesn’t.
-It means qualifying.
+Selling means qualifying.

 The $12K deal I lost?
-I was pitching.
 I was listing features and capabilities because I was nervous, and nervous developers talk about their work.
-The prospect wasn’t looking for a list of features.
-They were trying to figure out if I understood their specific problem.
-I was so busy talking about solutions that I never properly heard the problem.
+The prospect wasn’t looking for a feature list.
+They needed to know I understood their specific problem.
+I was so busy describing solutions that I never heard the problem.

 The $15K deal I won?
-I asked what a successful website would mean for their business in six months.
+I asked what a successful website would mean for their business in 6 months.
 I asked what they’d tried before and why it hadn’t worked.
 I asked who would be using the site and what action they needed visitors to take.
 By the end of the call, the prospect felt understood.
-And when you feel understood, you trust the person who understands you.
+When you feel understood, you trust the person who understands you.

 The Lead Qualification System That Saves You Hours